STAIRlab/sees/docs/library/1_Modeling/element/bearing/3650-Single Concave Friction Pendulum Bearing Element.md

 sliding surface (iNode).
 It is important to note that rotations of the concave sliding surface (rotations at the iNode) affect the shear behavior of the bearing.
-If the element has non-zero length, the local x-axis is determined from the nodal geometry unless the optional x-axis vector is specified in which case the nodal geometry is ignored and the user-defined orientation is utilized.</p>
+If the element has non-zero length, the local
+$x$-axis is determined from the nodal geometry unless the optional $x$-axis vector is specified in which case the nodal geometry is ignored and the user-defined orientation is utilized.

 <p>For a two-dimensional problem:</p>

 ```tcl